“Exactly what is a sabbatical and how can I get myself one of those?” I hear you ask – and if you weren’t asking before – you probably are now…

 Think about what you want to get out of these next few months and prepare to put that across when you ask for your time off.

-Whether you want to spend your time partying in South East Asia, or helping with conservation on the Galapagos Islands, you’re going to be asked what you’re planning on doing with those months you’re away so be prepared.
+Whether you want to spend your time partying in South East Asia, or helping sea turtles in Costa Rica, you’re going to be asked what you’re planning on doing with those months you’re away so be prepared.

 Hatch A Plan